The Anatomy of DevOps Process Flow – Close the Loop to Succeed

 DevOps fits neatly with modern cloud-native applications, making microservices architecture the primary way to run your software at scale.
 As soon as you outgrow the minimal viable product phase, you shatter that monolith application into loosely coupled services and run them in isolation.
 By doing so, you create a highly available system that is prepared to fail.
 If one of your services breaks down, you kill it and spin up a new one.
 If a load of your system increases, you merely deploy new nodes for the specific service.
 And if you are deploying to production daily – which you should – microservices architecture and the right DevOps tools can facilitate your deployment strategy.
 It becomes quicker and easier to introduce system changes gradually through canary releases or blue-green deployments.

-Continuous monitoring - "with a thousand eyes, and one"
+#Continuous monitoring - "with a thousand eyes, and one"

 Let’s assume you have already implemented DevOps processes that we discussed so far.
 Software flows swiftly through your deployment pipeline with code integration, testing, and deployment fully automated.
 You are swiftly releasing new software and deploying it to production, but now you need to make sure your new releases do not cause any performance degradation.
 Most bugs should have been caught by now, but some artifacts are hard or impractical to test in a staging environment.
 Thus, testing shifts to production and extends through continuous monitoring.
 So what exactly is being monitored?
 The data collected via continuous monitoring can be divided into primary and secondary metrics.

 Primary metrics are set to evaluate application performance that is experienced by the end-users.
-First, you may want to monitor end-user experience directly – through network port mirroring (passively) or synthetic probes (actively) – to capture latency issues and system inconsistencies as the user interacts with your application.
+First, you may want to monitor end-user experience directly – through network port mirroring (passively) or synthetic monitoring (actively) – to capture latency issues and system inconsistencies as the user interacts with your application.
 Next, you want to monitor business transactions across infrastructure tiers to make sure you are meeting your SLA.
 Finally, you need to have system reports that would consist of a standard set of metrics for each application.
 These reports allow you to evaluate the performance of the whole system, despite cross-application differences.
 Primary metrics matter the most since they help you understand your system as a whole and how your customers experience it.

 Secondary metrics assess computational resources of the system to ensure there is enough resource capacity to handle the load, and to identify any bottlenecks of the system.
 Runtime application architecture monitoring – that is based on application discovery and dependency mapping – helps you better understand your system topology, service dependencies, and impacts of your changes.
 In addition to this, you may also want to feel the pulse of your middleware through deep-dive component monitoring.
 Secondary metrics are essential to manage your system and improve its topology.

 These two sets of performance metrics are closely monitored to collect the data, understand it, identify trends, and eventually take data-driven actions.
 By continuously monitoring your users, systems, and network, you detect and contain any incidents.
 Then you respond by remediating the issues, making a retrospective analysis and applying necessary policy changes.
 It then allows you to predict future threats and take necessary preventative actions to harden your system.
 Ultimately, automation strengthens these continuous monitoring stages and enables complex if-then rules to make your system self-aware.
 This way, you can manage your system more efficiently, self-scale the underlying infrastructure, and make informed business decisions.
+To make this process more efficient and actionable, consider implementing a CIO dashboard as a centralized platform for consolidating critical metrics.
+This dashboard provides your team with a clear, real-time view of performance data, empowering them to manage systems effectively, scale infrastructure as needed, and make informed decisions."

 Continuous monitoring closes the loop of the DevOps process flow, giving your team feedback about its development efforts.
 Just like everything else in DevOps, this feedback has to be taken in small sips to help you maintain pace and allow continuous planning of your development tasks.

-On the final note
+#On the final note

 It may take time and effort to adopt DevOps culture and implement DevOps processes in your organization, but the benefits are worth the effort.
 You accelerate innovation, increase efficiency, reduce failures, and enhance the job satisfaction of your IT team.
 There is no magic recipe to adopting DevOps – it is a journey, and, like every other journey, it starts with a small step forward.